 Booking required!
 Please get in touch with us at email@example.com if the cost of the event prevents you from attending.
 No one will be turned away for lack of funds.

-Please note the event will take place at the Billiards Room at Chelsea College of Arts, 45 Millbank, SW1P 4RQ.
-If you have any access requirements, do get in touch at email@example.com or call 020 7630 1278 for more information.
+Please note the event will take place in the Red Room at Chelsea College of Arts, 45 Millbank, SW1P 4RQ.
+If you have any access requirements, do get in touch at firstname.lastname@example.org or call 020 7630 1278 for more information.

-Image credit: Screenshot from 'Lyf After Screen' © Ayesha Tan Jones
+Image credit: Screenshot from 'Lyf After Screen' © Bones Tan Jones